toita86/toita86/README.md

 ## What I'm Building Right Now

 * Playing with **Machine Learning** & small AI side quests
-* Developing a dev envirorment auto builder, checkout [Forgeon](https://github.com/toita86/Forgeon)
+* Developing a dev environment auto builder, checkout [Forgeon](https://github.com/toita86/Forgeon)

 ---

 ## How I ended up here

-I started in mechanics and mechatronics – think gears, wires, and hands-on stuff.
+I started in mechanics and mechatronics; think gears, wires, and hands-on stuff.
 But somewhere along the way, I fell in love with code.
-Fast forward i have switched to Computer Science, graduated and got into a Master’s.
+Fast forward, I have switched to Computer Science, graduated and got into a Master’s.

 ---